On thick ice - glacier hiking and ice climbing in Iceland

 If you ask me what are the 3 main things you must see in Iceland, my quick answer would be: formations of geothermal activity, coastal rock cliffs and glaciers.
 Being more adventurous than getting satisfied with the view, you may want to actively experience the incredible Icelandic nature and go off the beaten path.

-I pretty much know about the most admired locations throughout the country but I lacked experience with ice.
-I, of course, have seen the glacier lagoon and several glaciers, but I haven’t been on the surface of a glacier because - as every responsible traveller knows - as an untrained visitor, walking on a glacier could easily become the last walk of my life if I don’t have an equipped and experienced guide with me.
+I have seen the glacier lagoon and several glaciers, but I haven’t been on the surface of a glacier because - as every responsible traveller knows - as an untrained visitor, walking on a glacier could easily become the last walk of my life if I don’t have an equipped and experienced guide with me.
+So I took a day trip with the Icelandic Mountain Guides to the top of Svínafellsjökull glacier, in Skaftafell National Park located in the of south Iceland.
+Besides walking on the glacier and trying out some ice climbing, we got an unexpected surprise.

 Walking on a glacier in Iceland